cedricwalter/cedricwalter.github.io/_posts/2004-09-01-knife-edge-realflight-g2.md

 **What I have noted on PC 2**
 – If you deactivate nearly everything, the FPS (frame per second) counter seem to reach limit value which is near 90 fps.
-– Grass is consuming alone &gt; 20 fps !
+– Grass is consuming alone > 20 fps !
 – People and in fact increasing number of object to the max let you go between 40 and 45 fps (was below 20 fps on PC 1), which should be enough, but the problem is the frontier between 80 fps and 45 fps, some glitches are encountered and when flying you feel the changes.

 ## **My Conclusion**